phoenixframework/phoenix/guides/request_lifecycle.md

   * controller (`Phoenix.Controller`) - the job of the controller is to retrieve request information, talk to your business domain, and prepare data for the presentation layer.

-  * view  (`Phoenix.View`) - the view handles the structured data from the controller and converts it to a presentation to be shown to users.
+  * view - the view handles the structured data from the controller and converts it to a presentation to be shown to users.

 Let's do a quick recap and how the last three components work together by adding another page.